Breeds Category IconBreeds

 The German Shepherd is the 2nd most popular dog in the US.

 The original forebears of the German Shep came into recognition when they were exhibited in 1882 and were previously cataloged as “German Sheepdogs.”
-The Phylax Society became the first club that focused on these dogs and their breeding capabilities.
+The Phylax Society became the first club focused on these dogs and their breeding capabilities.
 Even though they made great strides in standardizing these dogs, they quickly disbanded in 1894.

-Long Haired German Shepherds
+Long-Haired German Shepherds

 Long Haired Fuzzy German Shepherd

-Long Haired GSDs are less common.
+Long-Haired GSDs are less common.

 Fluffy German Shepherd Origins